Dear readers of ADxS.org, please forgive the disruption.

 ADHD - Prevention and screening - What parents can do

-The genetic disposition for ADHD is highly heritable.
+The genetic disposition for ADHD is highly hereditary.
 If there are ancestors with ADHD in the child’s family, this significantly increases the likelihood that the child will also have a corresponding genetic disposition for ADHD.

 Children with a genetic predisposition to ADHD are often particularly sensitive.